CraigBryan/visions-dot-com-scraper/README.md

 Use the running script in the root directory.

 `python run.py test` runs the tests
-`python run.py run` runs the scraper
+`python run.py run` runs the scrapers

 ##Description
 This solution contains two main scrapers.
 The first `category_spider.py` visits the home page of [www.visions.ca](http://www.visions.ca) and gathers the categories and links to each of the category main pages.
 The second `product_scraper.py` is loaded with the URL's for each category and then selects the first product from each category URL and gets the desired information (title, sale price, regular price, availability).